goFrendiAsgard/zaruba/README.md

 * `wget` or `curl`
 * `git`

-> __💡HINT__ If you are using Ubuntu, you can invoke `sudo apt-get install golang wget curl git` to install all prerequisites.
+> __💡HINT__ If you are using Ubuntu, you can install all prerequisites by invoking: `sudo apt-get install golang wget curl git`.

 ### 🥗 Installing From Source